pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`bouncing_rectangle`

-This code creates a simple animation of a rectangle bouncing around the screen using the Arcade library.
-The rectangle changes direction when it hits the screen edges.
+This code demonstrates the concept of creating a simple animation in a game using the Arcade library in Python.
+It shows how to create a rectangle that moves around on the screen by changing its position and reversing its direction when it hits the edges of the window, creating a bouncing effect.
+The code also illustrates how to update the position of the rectangle in each frame and render it on the screen using the `update()` and `draw()` methods within a custom class.

 camera_platform.py
 ------------------